Submitting Data Collections

 • In the faceting sidebar on the left, choose the following filters:

-• Under Curation Status, choose PI Review and In Preparation.
+• Under Curation Status, choose In Preparation.

 • When your record is approved internally, change Curation Status to Submitted to send it to the Hub (click here for the full Curation Workflow).

-4. Deleting Data Collections
+8. Deleting Data Collections

-Before you can delete the base Collection record, you need to unlink (delete) any data records associated with it.
+Before you can delete the base Collection record, you need to unlink any data records associated with it.

 To delete a data collection record: